- Predictable flat-rate pricing

-The resource section of ProPay’s website is wider in its scope since the update, but it still warrants ongoing expansion in some areas.
-You can peruse their YouTube channel for a handful of tutorials or find them through the main website under Contact Support.
+The resource section of ProPay’s website is broader in its scope since the update, but it still warrants ongoing expansion in some areas.
+You can peruse its YouTube channel for a handful of tutorials or find them through the main website under Contact Support.
 Other support topics include a Getting Started page and Knowledge Center with a few general FAQs.
 If you’re looking for 24/7 phone support, you’re better off dealing with TSYS directly, as ProPay’s support lines are only open 6:30 AM-7 PM Mountain Standard Time, Monday through Friday.
 Live chat and email support are also available during this timeframe.

 You could also try reaching out to ProPay on one of its social media channels, as it maintains relatively active accounts on LinkedIn, Twitter, and Facebook.
-You’ll find ProPay’s Twitter and Facebook are largely geared toward the direct selling community, as well as some of their YouTube advertising, by the way.
-Tell me this ad wasn’t targeted toward middle-aged, work-at-home moms (myself included).
+You’ll find ProPay’s Twitter and Facebook are primarily geared toward the direct selling community, as well as some of its YouTube advertising, by the way.

 Negative Reviews & Complaints

-ProPay has been accredited with BBB since 2000 and boasts an A+ rating, which appears well-deserved.
-Five complaints have been resolved in the last three years, 16 complaints have been resolved, while 23 remain unresolved.
+ProPay has been accredited with the BBB since 2000 and boasts an A+ rating, which appears well-deserved.
+Five complaints have been resolved in the last three years, 14 complaints have been resolved, while 15 remain unresolved.
 For a company with a long history and 1.5 million merchants served, this seems a low grievance count to me.
-Those latter 23 issues all received some resolution effort by ProPay, and most involved the merchant waiting for a refund that ProPay has conceded to and claims to have paid as part of the resolution.
+Those latter 15 issues all received some resolution effort by ProPay, and most involved the merchant waiting for a refund that ProPay has conceded to and claims to have paid as part of the resolution.
 It’s difficult to say whether those funds finally came through or not.
 Typical complaints found in customer ProPay reviews include: